broma-arma/BromA-A3-Framework-Mark3/README.md

 Also keeping up with good practices, most functionality is modular and therefore optional to the user: adding and disabling plugins from the mission is extremely easy.

 ### SOME FEATURES
-*	ACE3, AGM, TFAR and DAC are fully integrated.
+*	ACE3, AGM, TFAR, ACRE2, ALIVE and DAC are fully integrated.
 *	AI spawning system, complete with unit caching for performance.
 *	Cargo loading made simple.
 *	Casualty Cap and Body Removal, taken from the F3 Framework with given credits.